karmaniverous/stan/.stan/system/stan.todo.md

   - Tests: unknown key error wording; invalid warnPattern; happy‑path coercions as needed.

 - Class‑based design adoption audit
-  - Apply the new project policy: prefer class‑based design wherever possible.
+  - Apply the new project policy: prefer a class‑based design wherever possible.
   - For touched modules, prefer introducing small single‑responsibility classes that fit existing ports/adapters seams.
   - Do not refactor purely for style; convert opportunistically with functional changes, and record any follow‑ups as needed.